TinToSer/GPT4Docs/README.md

 # GPT4Docs
-An Offline Document Enquiry LLM for Anyone
+An Offline Document Enquiry LLM for Everyone

 ## NO GPU
 ## Works On CPU Only